www-delart/www-delart.github.io/content/portfolio/ts_promo.md

 date = "2016-11-05T18:25:22+05:30"
 title = "Promotional materials" weight = 5
-description = "Low-budget projects implemented for the needs of current events.
-Usually prepared on the basis of provided amateur-quality photographs and low-resolution references of sponsors' corporate materials." cover = "img/design/ts/vignette_flyer.jpg"
+description = "Low-budget projects implemented for the needs of current and annual events ..." cover = "img/design/ts/vignette_flyer.jpg"
 +++

+Low-budget projects implemented for the needs of current and annual events.
+Usually prepared on the basis of provided amateur-quality photographs and low-resolution references of sponsors' corporate materials.

 Promotional materials' graphic design for public events includes: posters, flyers, invitations, press ads, tickets, event programs, social media banners, and any advertisement that may be applicable.
 <!--more-->